Jimi Hendrix album "Axis: Bold as Love"

-The virtuoso game of Jimi Hendrix wins the hearts of listeners from the first notes.
-Unusual sound and impressive guitar skills are noted even by those listeners who are far from musical subtleties.
-"Axis: Bold As Love" became the musician's second album after "Are you Experienced", which won the top lines of the world charts.
+Jimi Hendrix's virtuoso playing conquers the hearts of listeners from the first notes.
+The unusual sound and impressive mastery of the guitar are noted even by those listeners who are far from musical subtleties.
+"Axis: Bold As Love" was the musician's second album after "Are You Experienced", which topped the world charts.

-An interesting story is connected with the recording of the album.
-Shortly before the release of the album, the recording of the song "If 6 Was 9" disappeared, and it had to be re-recorded on the record literally overnight.
+There is an interesting story connected with the recording of the album.
+Shortly before the album was released, the recording of the song "If 6 Was 9" was lost, and it had to be re-recorded on the record literally overnight.

 The album cover refers to Hindu mythology.
-It was created without the participation of Hendrix himself, and he did not approve of the result.
+It was created without Hendrix's input, and Hendrix did not approve of the result.
 He even publicly stated that he had nothing to do with the album cover.
 Indeed, it caused a mixed reaction - in India, the use of the image of the god Vishnu on a music record was considered offensive.

-The composition "EXP", with which the album opens, was a field of experimentation for the group.
-Its electronic, cosmic sound corresponds to the text - in it the heroes of the composition are interviewing aliens.
+The composition "EXP", with which the album starts, was the field of the band's experiments.
+Its electronic, cosmic sound corresponds to the lyrics - in it the characters interview aliens.
 They were played by Jimi Hendrix and Mitch Mitchell.

 "Up from the Skies"

 The sound of "Up from the Skies" seems to immerse the listener in meditation.
-The song is saturated with various sound effects, tearing away from reality and as if taking the listener to another, otherworldly world.
-According to the authors, they diligently achieved such an effect.
-Their goal was to "open the locked rooms of the mind."
+The song is saturated with various sound effects, detaching the listener from reality and as if transporting the listener to another, otherworldly world.
+By the authors' admission, they have been working hard to achieve such an effect.
+Their goal was to "open the locked rooms of the mind".

 One of the most popular songs on the album.
-Unlike many others, Hendrix often performed it in live concerts, as it lacks as many studio effects as, for example, in "EXP".
-Hendrix was inspired to write the lyrics of the song by a dance hall in Washington DC, where he often played in a school rock band.
-It was called "Spanish Castle".
+Unlike many others, Hendrix often performed it live, as it lacks as many studio effects as, for example, "EXP".
+The lyrics were inspired by a dance hall in the Washington, D.C. area where Hendrix often played in a high school rock band.
+It was called "Spanish Castle."

 "Wait Until Tomorrow"

 A strong composition that combines elements of pop, rock and soul.
-Hendrix's creative experiment - for the first time he wrote the text in the first person for her.
-"Wait Until Tomorrow" is a story about a sad doomed love.
+Hendrix's creative experiment - for the first time he wrote lyrics in the first person.
+"Wait Until Tomorrow" is a story of sad, doomed love.

 "Ain't No Telling"

 The short track "Ain't No Telling" has a complex structure.
-The song has a lot of musical techniques that allow it to be attributed to rock.
+The song has a lot of musical techniques that allow you to categorise it as rock.

 "Little Wing"